DianaTurmakhan/lora-parallelization-strategies/README.md

 # Parallelization strategies for LoRA fine-tuning on LlaMA

 ## Description
-A comprehensive study implementing various parallelization strategies—Data Parallelism, Model (Tensor) Parallelism, Pipeline Parallelism, and Hybrid Parallelism—using PyTorch and DeepSpeed on meta-llama/Meta-Llama-3-8B-Instruct.
+A comprehensive research implementing various parallelization strategies—Data Parallelism, Model (Tensor) Parallelism, Pipeline Parallelism, and Hybrid Parallelism—using PyTorch and DeepSpeed on meta-llama/Meta-Llama-3-8B-Instruct.
 This project evaluates each approach based on training throughput, GPU memory usage, utilization, and overall training time.

 ## Features
 - **Data Parallelism** using PyTorch DDP for gradient synchronization.